mucommander/mucommander/package/readme.txt

 - the JCommander library released under the Apache License.
  JCommander can be found at http://jcommander.org .

+- the SnakeYAML library released under the Apache License.
+ SnakeYAML can be found at https://bitbucket.org/snakeyaml .

 - the ICEpdf library released under the Apache License.
  ICEpdf can be found at https://github.com/pcorless/icepdf .